This Delicious Chicken Caesar Pasta Salad is a huge hit in my house! Everything is made from scratch and I love that most of it can be made ahead too.

-I love a good salad!
+Don’t you just love a good salad?
+I sure do!
 And the classic Caesar salad is one of my favorites.
-Recently, we were out to eat and on the menu was a Chicken Caesar Pasta Salad.
+Recently, we were out to eat at Cheddar’s and on the menu was a Chicken Caesar Pasta Salad.
 I was intrigued so gave it a try.
-It has now become one of my favorite things to get at that restaurant.
+It has now become one of my favorite things to get there.
 I love it so much I decided to try making it at home and it was so easy.
 Pasta combined with the lettuce in a salad sounded strange to me at first but it really works.

 I originally found the recipe for the dressing in an old Tupperware cookbook that I’ve had for years (from my days of selling Tupperware decades ago—just aged myself right there!)
 It calls for dried anchovies but those can be hard to find or when you do find them, you have to buy a whole big bag (like in an Asian grocery store, which is where I’ve found them before).
 So instead, I used anchovy paste.
 Did you know such a thing existed?
 I never did until I made a different recipe that called for it.
 You can find anchovy paste in the canned meat/seafood section of the grocery store.
 I usually find it by the canned tuna.